 “It’s weird, you suddenly feel a little older when you’re having kids,” he says.
 “And now I think I’ve done three or four movies in a row where I’ve had kids.
 It’s sort of strange; it seems like just yesterday I was just a young boy with cheek of tan and lock of gold.
 I think it’s kind of exciting though.
 It sort of opens things up.
 I feel like I can play a whole new set of characters that I couldn’t previously play.”

 He chose the role in Definitely, Maybe mainly because he knew there would be a lot to explore.
 “I felt like you get it all in this movie,” he says.
 “You get this really lovely relationship between a father and a daughter who’s going through a very difficult thing that a lot of people can relate to which is the divorce and it’s a very tricky thing to navigate that minefield with a kid.
-At the same time you have these epic love stories with these three different women throughout the course of this guy’s life and you get to kind of be it all, especially
+At the same time you have these epic love stories with these three different women throughout the course of this guy’s life and you get to kind of be it all, especially because he does go from being 22 years old to 38.
+We get to see a huge chunk of this guy’s life.”

 The film spans years, which can be difficult to shoot, especially since it was filmed out of sequence.
 Never one to shy away from a challenge, Reynolds developed his own system to deal with the hectic shooting schedule.
 “I actually wrote the entire script out several times just by long-hand just to kind of allow it to cement into my mind as much as possible,” he says.
 “I did that and I also did my own storyboards for the movie.
 I wrote little pictorials to what’s happening at that specific time and it took days and days and days but it really helped me.”